 In fact, don’t make it too long at all.
 How much do you want to read in an email?
 Most people are probably just like you.
 A screenful is plenty.
 More than that and – lucky you, you now have enough content for two emails.

 Keep it simple.
 Simple language and simple layout.
 By all means, use your brand colours, maybe even your font.
 But don’t mix lots of fonts. capitals, bold, italic and masses of exclamations marks.
 It looks cheesy, salesy, and it’s hard to read.

 Proof read it carefully.
 I know.
 Boring.
 But you will lose some of your audience straight away if you have mistakes.
 And you will lose all credibility if your messages are littered with simple mistakes and typos.
 It looks sloppy, they’re harder to read, so people won’t bother.
 Why should they?

 What makes you open an email and read it?
 Not everyone will be like you, but it’s a start.

-Our metabolic rate, put simply, the rate at which we use energy or convert energy into food, is much more complicated than just ‘calories in/calories used’.
-But there are some things we can do to increase the rate at which we burn calories.
+Our metabolic rate is basically the rate at which we use energy or convert energy into food,.
+But it’s much more complicated than just ‘calories in/calories used’.
+Still, there are some things we can do to increase the rate at which we burn calories.

 Have better genes!
 The relationship between metabolic rate and genetics is not clear, but there is evidence that some people do naturally burn more calories (but not me boohoo!).